-By 1942, Unilever had become strongly interested in the Birds Eye business for its value to its subsidiaries Macfisheries (fish), Batchelors Peas (dried peas), and Poulton & Noel, Ltd. (poultry).
-At a meeting of Unilever's management committee on 4th February 1942, the guidelines for a frozen food business were established.
+By 1942, Unilever had become strongly interested in the Birds Eye business.
+At a meeting of Unilever's management committee on February 4, 1942, the guidelines for a frozen food business were established.

-They expected to see the business develop in three main groups of produce-fruit and vegetables, fish, and meat.
+They expected to see the business develop in three main groups of produce - fruit and vegetables, fish, and meat.
 They hoped to see Birds Eye companies in operation all over the world, and they expected to get together a team of people who could go wherever they were needed to give help with setting up these new companies.
 They could see that some of their products were likely to be expensive, and they were not against running luxury lines, but in the true tradition of a business founded on the demand of the mass market for everyday products, they hoped that, in general, the business would be built on the large-scale development of certain main products.2